stevvwen/stable_multidrone/README.md

 # Stable Multi-Drone GNSS Tracking System for Marine Robots

-This repository contains the official implementation of the paper **"Stable Multi-Drone GNSS Tracking System for Marine Robots,"** accepted at the **2026 IEEE International Conference on Robotics & Automation (ICRA)**.
+Official implementation of the paper **"Stable Multi-Drone GNSS Tracking System for Marine Robots,"** accepted at the **2026 IEEE International Conference on Robotics & Automation (ICRA)**.
 [Paper link](https://arxiv.org/abs/2511.18694)

 Our system provides a robust framework for tracking marine robots across multiple drones by fusing vision-based detections with GNSS telemetry data.
 We extend the BYTETracker algorithm with a custom GPS Kalman Filter and multi-drone confidence-weighted sensor fusion to reliably estimate target coordinates in real-time.